jimgarrett123/aws_ansible_workshop/README.md

 <h2>Introduction</h2>

-Thank you for using the **Red Hat Ansible Automation Platform on AWS** RHPDS lab environment.
+Thank you for using the **Red Hat Ansible Automation Platform on AWS** lab environment.

 <h2>Prerequisites</h2>

 <h3>Red Hat Account</h3>

-You will need a valid Red Hat account in order to retrieve an Ansible entitlement once the application is deployed.
-In order to avoid possible corporate permissions issues, it is recommended that you create a personal account and use this when performing this lab.
-Please create a personal account and ensure that you are able to login to **[console.redhat.com](https://console.redhat.com)** successfully.
-[Red Hat Hybrid Cloud Console](https://console.redhat.com/)
+You will need a valid Red Hat account in order to retrieve an Ansible entitlement.
+In order to avoid possible corporate permissions issues, it's recommended that you create a personal account and use this when performing this lab.
+Please create a personal account and ensure that you are able to login to **[Red Hat Hybrid Cloud Console](https://console.redhat.com/)** successfully.

-<h3>AWS Credentials / Keys</h3>
+<h3>Obtain AWS Credentials/Keys</h3>

 You will get these **from your instructor**.
 You will need the console link, and the credentials to proceed.

+After obtaining these from your instructor, please click on the the link below **Deploying AAP on AWS from the AWS Marketplace**

+[Deploying AAP on AWS from the AWS Marketplace]pages/page1.adoc

 <h2>Deploying AAP on AWS from the AWS Marketplace</h2>